codemowers/harbor-operator/README.md

 ## Background

+Note that this project is NOT connected to [official Harbor operator](https://github.com/goharbor/harbor-operator#future-features).

+The main reason we decided to write our own operator was that the official operator was missing all the features we wanted to have and mainlining such features would likely take months.

-This operator is higly opinionated way to deploy Harbor in a Kubernetes cluster:
+This operator is higly opinionated way to deploy Harbor in a Kubernetes cluster using Helm:

 * Only one Harbor instance per Kubernetes cluster
 * Nearly all components deployed in HA fashion